n42r/n42r.github.io/phd.md

 This work fills a gap by making a (1) 'medium-level' proposal, (2) in the form of a constructive recommendation, (3) which furthermore incorporates several of the major standards-first recommendations.
 We propose the *Basin Network*, a distributed data cataloguing architectural pattern.
 It revolves around two novel abstractions: the Offering, and the Basin.
 The Offering is a basic data cataloguing unit for some data of interest.
 The Basin is a system/node to author, catalogue, and manage Offerings and exchange them with other Basins, resulting in a Basin *Network* (akin to a network of data lakes).
 See figure below for a conceptual overview.

 We demonstrate the applicability of the proposal by applying it to three use-cases: (1) a computer-aided manufacturing project, (2) an IoT project in smart agriculture, and in (3) crowd data management.
+For more details, the full PhD thesis has been published online [here](https://fis.uni-bamberg.de/handle/uniba/91269).

 <h1>